DrJam/PoEWikiBot/README.md

 # PoEWikiBot

 A Discord bot for looking up Path of Exile items on the Wiki.
-It will post an image of the Item information from the wiki.
+It will post an image of the Item information from the wiki if it's available.
+Otherwise it will post a direct link to the Wiki Page.

 ## How it works